1. What is an Australian native bee?

 Q12.
 What sort of native bees are nesting in my house?

-The blue banded bee sometimes digs its little nest burrows in soft mudbricks or mortar in houses.
+The native Blue Banded Bee sometimes digs its little nest burrows in soft mudbricks or mortar in houses.
 This bee is about 11 mm long and has a black hind segment with opal blue or whitish stripes.
-Click here for more details.

-In northern areas of Australia two species of social stingless bees (Trigona sapiens and Trigona clypearis) may nest in wall or door cavities.
+In northern areas of Australia two species of social native Stingless Bees (Tetragonula sapiens and Tetragonula clypearis - previously called Trigona sapiens and Trigona clypearis) may nest in wall or door cavities.
 These bees are tiny (3 to 4 mm long) and black.
 Although they may smear some resin around the entrance of their nests, they are cute and harmless and normally do no structural damage to the houses.
-Stories of the unusual nests of these northern stingless bees can be found in Aussie Bee Issue 4 and Issue 16.

 Back to top

-Bumble bees are furry, yellow and black bees originally from Europe which build social nest colonies in little holes in the ground during the summer months.
-In 1992 one species of bumble bee (Bombus terrestris) was introduced accidentally to Tasmania.
-Studies in 2001 by Andrew Hingston of the University of Tasmania indicate that this bumble bee is now found from coastal to alpine areas and across the full spectrum of annual rainfall in the state.
+Bumble Bees are furry, yellow and black bees originally from Europe which build social nest colonies in little holes in the ground during the summer months.
+In 1992 one species of Bumble Bee (Bombus terrestris) was introduced accidentally to Tasmania.
+Studies in 2001 by Andrew Hingston of the University of Tasmania indicate that this Bumble Bee is now found from coastal to alpine areas and across the full spectrum of annual rainfall in the state.
 This bee is breeding in at least six National Parks, including those in the World Heritage area.
 It appears to have a negative impact on some local Tasmanian native bee species.
-Bumble bees are not presently found on the Australian mainland and Andrew recommended that all reasonable efforts be made to prevent their spread to the Australian mainland.
+Bumble Bees are not presently found on the Australian mainland and Andrew urged that all reasonable efforts be made to prevent their spread to the Australian mainland.

 Back to top